-- 1.No license is required to practice life coaching in Connecticut — life coach certification is voluntary but strongly recommended
+- 1.No license is required to become a certified life coach in Connecticut — certification is voluntary but strongly recommended for credibility

 - 2.Life coaches in Connecticut earn an average of $57,273/year, 6% above the national average of $54,000